mhpob/FaaSr_workshop/README.md

 * Use the register_workflow() function to create a repository called neon4cast_faasr_actions in GitHub, and configure the workflow there using GitHub Actions
 * Use the invoke_workflow() function to invoke the execution of your workflow

-Enter the following commands to your console:
+Paste the following commands to your console:

 ```
 neon4cast_tutorial<- faasr(json_path="neon_workflow.json", env="faasr_env")
 neon4cast_tutorial$register_workflow()
 ```

 When prompted, select "public" to create a public repository.
-Now run the workflow:
+Now to invoke the workflow, run the following command:

 ```
 neon4cast_tutorial$invoke_workflow()